MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Containers are a way to wrap up an application into its own isolated box.
 For the application in its container, it has no knowledge of any other applications or processes that exist outside of its box.
 Everything the application depends on to run successfully also lives inside this container.
 Wherever the box may move, the application will always be satisfied because it is bundled up with everything it needs to run.

 Imagine a kitchen.
 We package up all the appliances and furniture, the pots and pans, the dish soap and hand towels.
-This is our container
+This is our container.

 <center style="margin: 25px">![](media/box1.png)</center>

 We can now take this container and drop it into whatever host apartment we want, and it will be the same kitchen.
-All we must do is connect electricity and water to it, and then we’re clear to start cooking (because we have all the appliances we need!)
+All we must do is connect electricity and water to it, and then we’re clear to start cooking (because we have all the appliances we need!).

 <center style="margin: 25px">![](media/apartment.png)</center>